angular/angular/aio/content/guide/testing-components-scenarios.md

 The test fails when the `TestBed` tries to create the component.

 <code-example
-  path="testing/src/app/banner/banner.component.spec.ts"
+  path="testing/src/app/banner/banner-external.component.spec.ts"
-  region="configure-and-create"
+  region="setup-may-fail"
-  header="app/banner/banner.component.spec.ts (setup that fails)" avoid></code-example>
+  header="app/banner/banner-external.component.spec.ts (setup that fails)" avoid></code-example>

 Recall that the application hasn't been compiled.